 The Club sponsors several prizes in the ‘Dressed Doll’ competition at the Royal Agricultural Society’s arts and crafts section of the Royal Easter Show.

 The Betty Viazim Handcraft Competition is held annually at the club in March.

-The Doll Collectors Club currently has nearly 300 members.
-Each year members are encouraged to nominate a charity that will benefit from the club’s fundraising activities during the following year.
-Members attending the Annual General Meeting in September then vote for the charity that the club will support.
+Each year members of the Club are encouraged to nominate a charity that will benefit from the club’s fundraising activities during the following year.
+Members attending the Annual General Meeting in September then vote for the charity that the club will support in the following year.
 Over the years the club has raised well over a quarter of a million dollars for charities.